-The IMRF staff and Board of Trustees initiated a strategic planning process in 2005.
-The resulting Strategic Plan document provides IMRF a road map for meeting the challenges and opportunities in providing excellent retirement services to our members, employers, and annuitants.
-It sets a number of goals and objectives, including improving customer service, increasing efficiencies, enhancing the IMRF brand, and advocating the preservation of a prudent defined benefit plan for our membership.
-These goals and objectives are supported by a comprehensive set of strategies critical to the success of our plan.
+The IMRF Strategic Plan provides the Fund with a road map for meeting the challenges and opportunities in providing excellent retirement services for our annuitants, members, and employers.
+It sets goals and objectives for improving customer service, increasing efficiencies, enhancing the IMRF brand, and advocating the preservation of a prudent defined benefit program for our membership.
+The IMRF Strategic Plan is a two-year plan, covering 2006 and 2007.
+The Plan proved to be effective in 2006 as we began to successfully address our identified challenges and opportunities.
+We will continue to follow the current Plan in 2007.
+We will also work to update and expand the Plan for 2008 and beyond.